lvzon/soliviamonitor/README.md

 Some fields seem to be similar (the part number is EOE46010175, the serial is 220175101234000504, etc.), but working out all the details would still require quite a bit of work, which I haven't attempted.
 This is left as an excercise to the reader. ;-)

+### Credits

 Credits for figuring out the Delta Solivia communication protocol in general go to all the peopkle on [https://forums.whirlpool.net.au/forum-replies.cfm?t=1901079](this thread).
+Special thanks go out to Bram Langen for figuring out how to really disable all special character processing on a Linux serial device.